NekohimeMusou/smt-tc/README.md

 # Shin Megami Tensei: Tokyo Conception (Unofficial)

-Unofficial Foundry VTT system for Shin Megami Tensei: Tokyo Conception. **This is a fan project not affiliated with LionWing Publishing or ATLUS.
+Unofficial Foundry VTT system for Shin Megami Tensei: Tokyo Conception. **This is a fan project not affiliated with or endorsed by LionWing Publishing or ATLUS.
 Please do not contact them for support.**

 **This system does not include a rules compendium.
 A copy of the rulebook is required to play.** You can get it here: <https://lionwingpublishing.com/collections/shin-megami-tensei-iii-nocturne-the-roleplaying-game-tokyo-conception-core-rulebook>

-This system is designed specifically for Tokyo Conception; any compatibility with other flavors of the SMT RPG is coincidental.
-If you're looking to play a different version of the game, or you just want more flexibility and fewer assumptions than this system provides, check out Alondaar's more broadly-compatible SMT 200X system: <https://github.com/Alondaar/smt-200x>
+This system is designed for Tokyo Conception; any compatibility with other flavors of the SMT RPG is coincidental.
+If you're looking to play a different version of the game, or you just want more flexibility and fewer assumptions than this system provides, check out Alondaar's more broadly-compatible [SMT 200X](https://github.com/Alondaar/smt-200x) system!

-## Prerelease Disclaimer

-This is extremely a work in progress, and a lot of features are not complete yet and it doesn't look too great and there's probably a lot of bugs.
-If you find some, feel free to raise an issue on Github!

 ## Installation